tilznit/picoCTF2018/RSA.md

 Here are my walkthroughs of three RSA problems from [picoctf2018](https://picoctf.com/).

-First, you need to understand the [RSA cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
-Pay particular attention to the decryption section and the equations.
-You'll basically be using online tools to solve for the unknown parts of the RSA equation, or equations that lead to the unknown parts of the RSA equation, and use that info to decode the flag.
+First, you should try to understand the [RSA cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
+You'll basically be using online tools to solve for the unknown parts of the RSA equation, or other equations that lead to the unknown parts of the RSA equation, and use that info to get the flag.

 ## Safe RSA